How to Avoid and Treat Bedsores Naturally

 - With regard to the sheets, it is very important to change them periodically, above all to prevent dampness and dirtiness.

-If the patient cannot move themselves, the person responsible should help them to exercise their legs, arms, neck, etc. These movements improve circulation and reduce the time spent putting pressure on the bed.
+If the patient can’t move themself, the person responsible should help them to exercise their legs, arms, neck, etc. These movements improve circulation and reduce the time spent putting pressure on the bed.

 Natural remedies to treat bedsores

 Only mild cases should be treated with home remedies.
-Some that may help include:
+In addition, it’s best to consult a specialist who can recommend the best way to apply it or may apply it themself.
+Some remedies that may help include:

 You can buy it as a cream or directly cut the stem horizontally (and extract the inner gel).
 Aloe vera cools the skin, increases blood flow, prevents infection, and gives instant relief.

 2. Magnesium milk to treat bedsores

 This can be found in natural health shops and helps to reduce reddening and swelling.
 It should be applied with cotton wool on bedsores three times a day.

 Thanks to its antibacterial properties, honey helps when the ulcer has recently formed.
 It also hydrates the skin.
 Apply a little honey to treat bedsores and cover with a bandage.